 Why learning the language of attachment is a foundational skill for all relationships?

-2. Attachment is present in ALL AREAS of our life: parenting, personal relationships, coaching and in business.
+2. Attachment is present in ALL AREAS of our life: parenting, personal relationships, coaching, and business.
 Therefore, this work is expanding far beyond the field of trauma.
 Some of this isn’t that hard.
-There are very learnable skills that can enable anyone to experience meaningful and fulfilling relationships in every area of their life.
+Moreover, there are very learnable skills that can enable anyone to experience meaningful and fulfilling relationships in every area of their life.

 3. When you understand early Attachment styles in a healthy, safe environment such as the one in therapy, the original imprints that are the foundation of the self-protective ego structure can be healed.